KivalEvan/BeatSaber-JSMap/README.md

 - V2 rewrite plan
   - Strip `Deno` and other vendor specific, shim when necessary (compatibility at all cost)
+    - Loading and saving should only take in `string` or `JSON` instead of reading/writing file
   - Restructure such that user does not need to worry about version specific case nor needing specific object version for specific structure
+    - This may require tedious amount of revision
 - NPM and JSR release
 - General clean-up and restructuring (this has grown far larger than I anticipated)
 - Write JSDoc on every important bit